typelevel/frameless/docs/src/main/tut/FeatureOverview.md

 aptTypedDs.select(aptTypedDs('citi))
 ```

-This gets raised at compile-time, whereas with the standard `Dataset` API the error appears at run-time (enjoy the stack trace):
+This gets raised at compile time, whereas with the standard `Dataset` API the error appears at runtime (enjoy the stack trace):

 ```tut:book:fail
 aptDs.select('citi)